acceleratedscience/openad-service-demo/README.md

     docker run -p 9000:8080 openad_service_demo
     ```

-The service should now be running at [localhost:8080](http://localhost:8080/)
+The service should now be running at [localhost:9000](http://localhost:9000)

 <br>

-## Using the Service
+## Using this Service

 1. Launch OpenAD

     ```shell
     openad
     ```

 2. Catalog the service

     ```shell
-    catalog model service from remote 'http://localhost:8080' as service_demo
+    catalog model service from remote 'http://localhost:9000' as service_demo
     ```

 3. See the available commands for this service:

     ```shell
     service_demo ?
     ```

 4. Use the service

     ```shell